Raspberries and Kohlrabi

 • Don't worry if your discs aren't perfectly round.
 The irregular shape adds to the flatbread's rustic charm.

-• Cook the sourdough flatbread on high heat!
+• Cook the flatbread on high heat!
 Make sure your pan is plenty hot and wait a minute or two in between flatbreads for the pan to reheat.
 The hot pan will create a crisp crust and help to prevent the flatbreads from sticking.

 Storage

 Flatbread should be placed in a sealed bag or container.
-At room temperature flatbread will stay fresh for up to five days.
+At room temperature, flatbread will stay fresh for up to five days.
 It can also be stored in the refrigerator for up to two weeks.

 Nutrition

-Serving: 1gCalories: 235kcalCarbohydrates: 42gProtein: 7gFat: 4gSaturated Fat: 1gPolyunsaturated Fat: 1gMonounsaturated Fat: 2gCholesterol: 5mgSodium: 475mgPotassium: 117mgFiber: 1gSugar: 2gVitamin A: 66IUCalcium: 97mgIron: 3mg
+Serving: 1Calories: 235kcalCarbohydrates: 42gProtein: 7gFat: 4gSaturated Fat: 1gPolyunsaturated Fat: 1gMonounsaturated Fat: 2gCholesterol: 5mgSodium: 475mgPotassium: 117mgFiber: 1gSugar: 2gVitamin A: 66IUCalcium: 97mgIron: 3mg

 • Pickled onions on a fork.